Stay connected, keep yourself occupied and look after your mental health during the pandemic

 Taking care of your mind as well as your body is really important while staying at home.
 Staying at home may be difficult, but you are helping to protect yourself and others by doing it.
 Our Ever Mind Matters page has tips and advice you can do now to help you keep on top of your mental wellbeing and cope with how you may feel while staying at home.
 Make sure you get further support if you feel you need it.

 The Mind for better mental health website has a wealth of information on how you can adapt, adjust and cope during this period of staying at home.
 Visit their website to find out all of their tips and helpful advice.
+Mind also has a local website for people in Hounslow and surrounding boroughs.

 Age UK has also put together helpful advice, information and tips for older people on various topics on how to stay well at home.